beeme1mr/docs-1/docs/concepts.md

 ---
+id: "concepts"
 sidebar_position: 3
 ---

 # Concepts

 This document describes the basic concepts of Flipt.
-More information on how to use Flipt is noted in the [Getting Started](./getting_started) documentation.
+More information on how to use Flipt is noted in the [Getting Started](/) documentation.

 ## Flags